BIYYAPU-SRI-VARDHAN-REDDY/kaiburr_assignment--TASK-2-/README.md

 Open the generated code in your favorite IDE and implement the API functionality.
 You can use the code from Task #1 as a reference.
 Make sure that the endpoints and models match the ones defined in the API definition.

 Step 4: Run the server and test the API
 Run the server and test the API using Postman, curl or any other HTTP client.
-Make sure that the API
+Make sure that the API.